WHAT AGE DOG SHOULD WE GET ?

 PUPPY, JUVENILE, ADULT, SENIOR ?

-In this chapter I will explain the differences you can expect to find between the different stages in a dogs life, things that might impact on your choice of dog in the future for things like a dogs behaviour, physical and mental well being, ability to learn, ability to put up with things, what they require from you for a good life and many other things do change as a dog progresses through life.
+In this chapter I will try to explain the differences you can expect to find between the different stages in a dogs life, things that might impact on your choice of new dog sometime in the future.
+Things like a dogs behaviour, physical and mental well being, ability to learn, ability to put up with things, what they require from you for a good life, and many other things do change as a dog progresses through life.

 I think it best to start at the beginning so we will start by looking at a puppy.

 If you (and you should) get your pup from a good home (see the /where-do-i-get-my-dog-from topic), then by the time you pick up your pup he should have learnt a lot already from his mum, his litter mates, his first owner or breeder and his/her environment that all this happened in.
-Your pup by 8 weeks should have learnt bite inhibition (knowing not to bite too hard), how to take discipline (from mum and other litter mates), learnt submissive postures and other postures, also chasing, barking and fighting all from his or her litter mates and mum.
+Your pup by 8 weeks should have learnt bite inhibition (knowing not to bite too hard), how to take discipline (from mum and other litter mates), learnt submissive postures and other postures, also experienced playing, barking , fighting, just being a dog, all with his or her litter mates and mum.
 Hopefully your pup has been exposed to some novel stimulus like household noises, new people, trips in a car preferably with another litter mate not on their own, introductions to a friendly cat etc (all so he is not scared of his own shadow), it would be good if the pup had also experienced doing some of these things on different surfaces like concrete, wood, carpet, grass and others as this helps them deal with all new novel things (like snow for instance) in the future.

 I would like to add here that all these things (which you must carry on doing after taking your pup home) should be carried out without scaring your pup otherwise you might give him/her a lifelong fear of whatever scared them.
 Puppies go through a FEAR PERIOD between weeks 8-11, if something they see as traumatic happens at this time it imprints on them more than at any other time and your pup can develop a lifelong fear or phobia.
 A physical or physiological trauma (in their eyes) at this time can easily lead to avoidance response, (there is another longer fear period for juveniles between 6-14 months).
 If possible do not have any unimportant treatments or surgeries carried out in fear periods.